gohugoio/hugoDocs/content/en/host-and-deploy/host-on-netlify/index.md

 ---
 title: Host on Netlify
-description: Host your site on Netlify.
+description: Host your project on Netlify.
 categories: []
 keywords: []
 aliases: [/hosting-and-deployment/hosting-on-netlify/]